Confederate Monument in Louisville: Freedom Park

-Controversy in 2016
+2016 relocation proposal

 At a press conference, on April 29, 2016, the Mayor of Louisville Greg Fischer and University President James R. Ramsey explained their intention to immediately remove the monument and place it into storage where it would receive cleaning.
 They stated the monument would be reconstructed at a new location but the location had not yet been determined.

 On May 2, 2016, a Jefferson County Circuit Court Judge signed a temporary restraining order filed by the Kentucky Division of the Sons of Confederate Veterans along with several private individuals.
 The next day, the Jefferson County Attorney, representing the Mayor, asked for more time to prepare a defense for the intended monument removal.
 The court granted an extension to May 25, 2016.

 The plaintiffs contended that Mayor Fischer, by attempting removal of the monument, was violating state and federal preservation law.
 On May 5, 2016, the attorney for the plaintiffs amended the complaint arguing the monument does not belong to the City of Louisville nor the university.
 The revised complaint contended the monument belongs to the State of Kentucky as it is a part of the transportation right of way.

 At a hearing on May 25, 2016, citing lack of evidence to issue an injunction, the Circuit Court Judge dissolved the temporary restraining order.
 The City of Louisville agreed to hold the removal until the Judge completed her written ruling.
 Judge Judith McDonald-Burkman dismissed the lawsuit on June 20, 2016, allowing the city to remove the monument.
 In her ruling, the judge agreed there was no title or other document establishing legal ownership of the monument, but that the plaintiff's arguments were not sufficient.

 Subsequently, Mayor Fischer stated no work would proceed until the city art commission had met and chosen a new site.
 In July 2016, the Louisville Commission on Public Art met with the public to discuss options of where to move the monument.
 Suggestions to the commission included a river front park in Brandenburg, Perryville Battlefield State Historic Site, and a site in Paducah owned by the Sons of Confederate Veterans.